Anna had been extremely stressed about yesterday’s appointment with the US Embassy so we decided to have a pretty chilled weekend.

 - Work contract for both Singapore and New York

-- Photos of a specific size that are different to all other visa and passport-sized photos (check the information about photos in the picture, right)
+- Photos of a specific size that are different to all other visa and passport-sized photos (check the information about photos in the first picture, below)

-Some of the questions asked in their own paperwork (left) are just brilliant!
+Some of the questions asked in their own paperwork (above) are just brilliant!
 Here are a couple of my personal favourites that all people applying for a working visa are required to answer:

 - “Are you coming to the United States to engage in prostitution or unlawful commercialised vice or have you been engaged in prostitution or procuring prostitutes in the last 10 years?”